rakibulhasanimran/Linux/Command/README.md

 - `--color`: Colorize the output for better visual distinction.
 - `-1`: Display each entry on a new line.

 These options enable users to customize the appearance and details of the directory listing based on their specific requirements.
+You can use them individually or combine them as needed.

 **5. cd Command:** The `cd` command is used to change the current directory.